 In public, separate and Francophone schools, students in Grades 4, 7 and 10, as well as their parents, receive surveys.
+In schools with fewer than 120 students in Grades 4 to 12, the survey includes all students in Grades 4 and above, as well as their parents.
 All teachers receive the survey every year.

 In most charter and private schools all students in Grades 4 and above, as well as their parents, are included in the survey.
 All teachers in these schools receive the survey every year as well.

 Responding to the survey is voluntary.
 The surveys give important feedback that helps schools improve, so government encourages Albertans to complete them.